 - 01) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 02) RPM limiter function may be bypassed or eliminated.
 CDI ECU unit may be modified or aftermarket.
+No aftermarket units are allowed.
 Ignition timing may be changed.
 Modifications to the original equipment ignition pickup mount will be allowed.
 Original equipment charging system must be used.
 No other ignition system modifications will be allowed.
 Engine temperature sensors may be disabled. - 03) Aftermarket spark plugs with a different heat rating may be used.

-- 01) Impeller housing, stator vane assembly, pump mounting plate and/or pump shoe may be modified or aftermarket.
-No titanium driveshaft, impeller housing or stator vane assemblies.
+- 01) Impeller housing, stator vane assembly, pump mounting plate and/or pump shoe may be modified or aftermarket.-No titanium driveshaft, impeller housing or stator vane assemblies.
 Impeller may be modified or aftermarket.
 Pump nozzle and directional nozzle may be modified or aftermarket.
 Overall length of the complete pump and nozzle assembly may be no more than 50.00mm longer than original equipment.
-Aftermarket nozzle-trim systems may be used. - O2) Additional cooling fittings may be installed.
+Aftermarket nozzle-trim systems may be used. - 02) Additional cooling fittings may be installed.
 Visibility spout must be removed or plugged.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
-Couplers, bearing housing and driveshaft may be modified or aftermarket provided they maintain a 1:1 drive ratio between the engine and the pump. - 03) The reverse gate must be removed.
+Couplers, bearing housing and driveshaft may be modified or aftermarket provided they maintain a 1:1 drive ratio between the engine and the pump. - 03) The reverse gate must be removed. - 04) It is authorized to change the floating ring and the c-clip on the transmission shaft, being able to leave the c-clip fixed on the floating ring, welding both pieces or with another system of union.

 - 01) Replacement wear rings that are within OEM internal diameter specifications may be used.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
-Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) The reverse gate must be removed. - 04) Impeller may be modified or aftermarket.
+Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) The reverse gate must be removed. - 04) Impeller may be modified or aftermarket. - 05) It is authorized to change the floating ring and the c-clip on the transmission shaft, being able to leave the c-clip fixed on the floating ring, welding both pieces or with another system of union.